 The really clever bit is that when an oxygen crash occurs, the aerators will now automatically turn on!
 It’s an impressive use of technology, and yet not as complicated as it perhaps sounds.

 “It might seem daunting – but it’s not always that complicated,” Nick tells me.
 “A lot of the time we’re just combining existing technologies and ideas.
 Not only does our system spot issues early, but it reduces time and costs immensely, instantly freeing up our bailiffs to concentrate on other important work.

 6. Clever predation defences & habitat improvements!

 Another jewel in the crown for WADAA has been its work on creating better freshwater habitats.
 Nick is quick to point out that this is all about a holistic approach from the bottom up, however.
 Sometimes a lot of nuance is lost in this area, amidst the din of anglers constantly calling for predator culls without looking at the bigger picture!

-The club have had some great support from the Environment Agency’s Fisheries Improvement Program on this score, which uses EA rod licence funds to maximum effect.
-In recent years, hundreds of thousands of pounds have been diverted to help counter predation by creating more secure and healthy fisheries with better cover for fish.
+The club have had some great support from both the Environment Agency’s Fisheries Improvement Program and Angling Improvement Fund on this score, which uses EA rod licence funds to maximum effect.
+Usually it’s a case of applying for one or other of these funds, but as the initiative involved both anti predation measures (usually AIF) as well as habitat improvements (covered by the FIP), both of these applied.
+Notably in recent years, with concern rising about predation, hundreds of thousands of pounds have been diverted to help counter threats by creating more secure and healthy fisheries with better cover for fish.